Hint of Pseudo Code (HoPC): Zero-Shot Step by Step Pseudo Code Reasoning Prompting: Abstract

 \section{Abstract}

-As a way of communicating with users and any LLMs like GPT or PaLM2, prompting becomes an increasingly important research topic for better utilization of LLMs.
-Although simple prompting performs well on single-step questions, it cannot permanently activate the correct knowledge path for multi-step reasoning tasks.
-The chain of thought (CoT), which often contains zero-shot CoT and few-shot CoT, is a recently developed prompting method that can explain the reasoning process to the LLM and outperforms simple prompting in three challenging reasoning tasks, including arithmetic, symbolic, and commonsense reasoning.
-In this paper, we propose a novel hint of thought (HoT) prompting with explainability and zero-shot generalization.
-First, it is decomposed into the following three steps: explainable sub-questions, logical reasoning, and answer extraction.
-Second, such three steps are sequentially ordered in the format of step-by-step hints, which can be easily adjusted and explained to different tasks.
-Finally, experimental results demonstrate that our HoT prompting has a significant advantage on the zero-shot reasoning task compared to existing zero-shot CoT.
-We did zero-shot experiments on math tasks like GSM8K, ADDSUB, AQUA, SVAMP and commonsense tasks such as StrategyQA.
-In particular, the accuracy of the proposed HoT prompting is improved with GSM8K from 40.50\% to 67.80\%, with AQUA from 31.9\% to 46.4\%, with SVAMP from 63.7\% to 76.9\%, and with ADDSUB from 74.7\% to 87.34\%, respectively, which even defeats the competitive PoT approach on GSM8k, AQUA, and SVAMP.
+Prompting a language model (LM) is an increasingly important research topic for better utilization of large language models (LLMs).
+While simple prompting is effective for single-step questions, it fails to activate the correct knowledge path for multi-step reasoning tasks consistently.
+The few-shot Chain of Thought (CoT), serves as an advanced prompting strategy that explains and demonstrates the reasoning process to the LLM, outperforming simple prompting in challenging reasoning tasks such as arithmetic and common-sense reasoning.
+The Program of Thought (PoT) aims to generate text and programming language solutions for multi-step reasoning problems.
+In zero-shot CoT, the prompt is simply ``Let's think step by step'', which is overly simplistic and does not adequately demonstrate a robust reasoning process for complex reasoning challenges.
+Additionally, PoT requires an extra interpreter to execute the answer and struggles with semantic reasoning problems like StrategyQA.
+This paper introduces a novel Hint of Pseudo Code (HoPC) prompting technique that does not require extra interpreter as in PoT and incorporates a more powerful zero-shot problem decomposition and semantic code reasoning capabilities than zero-shot CoT.
+It consists of three components: problem decomposition, semantic code reasoning, and answer extraction.
+We prompt these components as hints in a sequential, step by step manner, making it easy to tailor and explain for various tasks.
+Our experimental results on various LLMs indicate that HoPC prompting outperforms zero-shot CoT in zero-shot reasoning tasks.
+We conduct experiments on mathematical tasks, including GSM8K, ADDSUB, AQUA, SVAMP, and common-sense tasks such as StrategyQA.
+Notably, the accuracy of the proposed HoPC prompting implemented on Llama3-8b improved from 51.8\% to 63.5\% on GSM8K, from 37.4\% to 74.4\% on AQUA, from 51.8\% to 75.5\% on SVAMP, and from 53.6\% to 74.9\% on ADDSUB.